mercuryfillings/fetch-app/README.md

 Whether you're looking for a playful puppy or a laid-back companion, our platform is designed to make your dog adoption journey smooth, efficient, and exciting.
 Start your search today and meet your new best friend! 🏡❤️

-'''

 In reality, it's a coding exercise for to whom it may concern at Fetch Rewards.
+Give me a call if you think it's interesting.